 Dealing with debt can feel isolating, but you’re definitely not alone.
 Nearly 40% of Canadians living with debt say it was because they lived beyond their means, and a quarter say they’re making poor progress paying it down."

 In case you haven’t discussed debt with relatives lately, the Debt Survey tells us what we already knew – different generations approach debt differently.
 Today, millennials are having more trouble handling their current debt situation on their own, and boomers generally feel less affected by debt.
 That being said, boomers are more likely to significantly reduce expenses like going out with family and friends, while more millennials see those costs fuelling their debt.

 Key takeaway: every generation has something to learn and something to teach.
 Be willing to learn, but remember that we’re coming from different places.
 Check out the infographic below for more generational nuances.

 Millennials (like yours truly) are now purchasing houses and starting families – two areas where we’re seeing expenses grow.
 Housing affordability remains at near-historic highs across the country and child-care costs have risen faster than inflation for Canadians.

 Key takeaway: it’s a different world now, and it’s important to remember that when making plans (and taking advice from Great-Uncle Pete who bought his house for $20K in 1963).
-Check out this practical guide to shopping deliberately.

 5. Tech and tools make a difference